 What will he bring to Chelsea?

 The German international is a powerful defender, who can dominate attackers with his impressive physicality on the pitch.
 He should be able to adapt quickly to English football and the club will have few doubts in that regard as he has previously succeeded in Germany and Italy.
 The Bundesliga is similar to the Premier League in terms of style and it is believed that it is an easy transition between the two.
 Meanwhile, Italy is famed for impressive defensive and tactical coaching.
 He will have learnt a lot from his time with Roma and Conte has obviously seen enough to believe that he can have success in England.
+You can buy tickets to games at Stamford Bridge to watch the new signing through the Football Ticket Pad.

 Last season, he averaged 2.49 ball recoveries per ninety minutes, which is very similar to the 2.48 that was managed by Gary Cahill.
 David Luiz was better than both with an average of 2.95 ball recoveries per ninety minutes.
 Given that Chelsea played a formation that allowed their defenders to be aggressive when looking to win the ball back, it is difficult to put too much emphasis on these numbers as Rudiger was playing a different style.